VaibhavRaghuvanshi01/100-Days-of-Azure/Microsoft_Certified_Azure_Developer_Associate/README.md

  * It is use to notify your logic app of particular event.
  * For example, if you want to get an email every time a virtual machine is created in a subscription, then you would configure Event Grid to send a message to your logic app whenever this occurs.

+## DAY:-3

+# Managing Services

+i.
+Azure Monitor
+ * It's a collection of a variety of monitoring tools.
+ * the core features of Azure Monitor are metrics and alerts.
+ * Metrics are basically statistics on various aspects of your resources, such as CPU usage on virtual machines and space used on Blob Storage.
+ * It can also watch critical metrics you specify and send you an alert if there's a problem.

+ii.
+Azure Backup
+ * Azure VMs are a little different because you back them up using a service called Azure Backup.
+ * you can even use this service to back up your on-premises systems.

+iii.
+Azure Advisor
+ * It will not only suggest ways to improve the performance and availability of your applications, but it will even suggest ways to reduce your costs.
+ * Azure Advisor also provides security recommendations.

+iv.
+Microsoft Defender for Cloud
+ * It was formerly known as Azure Security Center.
+ * It’s a dashboard that gathers security information from resources across your subscriptions and assesses your vulnerabilities.

+v.
+Azure Policy
+ * It helps you to create your own custom policies from scratch in a service.

+vi.
+ARM template
+ *  ARM is short for Azure Resource Manager.
+ * you create an ARM template that specifies all of the configuration details for one or more resources.

+vii.
+Azure Blueprints
+ * A blueprint is a collection of ARM templates plus a few other details, such as policies and user permissions.
+ * When a blueprint is assigned to a subscription, it not only automates the creation of an environment, but it also keeps a record of the deployment.